Morocco travel guide

 Exercise caution when travelling to Morocco for a relationship initiated via the internet.
 There have been incidents of marriage fraud and attempted extortion affecting foreign nationals.
 When travelling for a first visit, make sure you keep your return ticket, passport and personal belongings safe in case problems arise.

 Morocco has a poor road safety record.
-In 2013, nearly 4,000 people were killed and over 100,000 injured as a result of traffic accidents.
+Figures from 2014 showed that 3,489 people were killed and over 101,242 injured as a result of traffic accidents.

 Drive carefully, especially in poor weather conditions, on secondary routes and on mountain roads.
 Driving at night can be particularly hazardous due to poor lighting.
 It’s common to encounter pedestrians crossing motorways.
 You should take extra care when overtaking, particularly where there is no hard shoulder.
 Leave plenty of time to reach your destination and respect speed limits.